christorejisam/Build-From-Home-Shopping-App/README.md

  - Any IDE with flutter SDK installed (ie Android Studio , Vscode etc)
  - Knowledge of Dart , flutter , firebase.

+## Installation
+To make ths project works, you need to have flutter SDK installed. [***Install Flutter***](https://flutter.dev/docs/get-started/install)
+1. Clone locally the repository
+2. Go to app directory and run `flutter pub get`
+3. And then run `flutter run`
+4. Now you can bring your desired change to app.
+5. Feel Free to contribute and make PRs.

 🎨 **Colours Used:**
 - Colour_class: [link](https://api.flutter.dev/flutter/material/Colors-class.html)